loro-dev/peer-lease/README.md

   // Or use FinalizeRegistry to release the lease
   // Note: release can be invoked exactly once; a second call throws.
 }

+// Later, when you reopen the same document, try to reuse the cached peer id const release = await tryReuseLoroPeerId("doc-123", doc);
+try {
+  // doc.peerIdStr now matches the previously leased id when the cache is still valid } finally {
+  release();
+}
 ```

 The first argument is the document identifier that scopes locking and cache entries, ensuring leases only coordinate with peers working on the same document.

 `acquirePeerId` first tries to coordinate through the [Web Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API).
 When that API is unavailable it falls back to a localStorage-backed mutex with a TTL, heartbeat refresh, and release notifications.
 A released ID is cached together with the document version that produced it and is only handed out when the caller proves their version has advanced, preventing stale edits from reusing a peer ID.

+`tryReuseLoroPeerId(docId, doc)` wraps the caching flow so you can reopen a document and automatically load the most recent peer ID if the stored frontiers prove the local state is up to date.
+The returned release function must be called once the session ends; it updates the cache with the latest frontiers and assigns a fresh random peer ID to avoid conflicts on future loads.

 ## Coordination strategy